lapsumchan/MVMR-cML-SuSiE/README.md

     devtools::install_github("xue-hr/MRcML")
     devtools::install_github("ZhaotongL/MVMR-cML")

 which should install within a couple of minutes on a standard machine.
-Please refer to the corresponding Github for help if the `R` package cannot be installed properly.
+Please refer to the hyperlinked Github pages for help if the corresponding `R` packages cannot be installed properly.

 # Demo